 In 2012, Material Technology and Logistics wove the first Fabric that met our Hardcore Luxury® specifications ... the first WeatherWool® Fabric.
 And MTL has woven all our Fabric ever since.
 THANK YOU Mike Hillebrand (founder and owner) and everyone at MTL!!
 Adding the Jacquard weaving technique really super-charged the performance of our wool.

 MTL is a customized weaver, mostly serving the furniture and upholstery industry.
 This huge market has some very specific needs for both performance and appearance.
-I'd never thought about it before, but upholstery obviously needs to be very comfortable against the skin, but also tough enough to withstand the abrasion of years of use.
+I'd never thought about it before, but upholstery obviously needs to be very beautiful and comfortable against the skin, but also tough enough to withstand the abrasion of years of use.

 Jacquard Weaving is an extremely capital-intensive business ... both in terms of money and people.
 It is also extremely complex.
 What follows is my best understanding.
 My understanding is growing, but there is an awful lot more that I don't know than I do know (as usual).